tenzir/tenzir/web/docs/tql2/operators/from.md

 ### Loading

 The connector is inferred based on the URI `scheme://`.
+See the [URI schemes section](#uri-schemes) for supported schemes.
 If no scheme is present, the connector attempts to load from the filesystem.

 ### Decompressing